darkelm/design-blog/README.md

 # Design Blog — Next.js + Ghost Headless CMS

-A modern, enterprise-grade design blog built with Next.js 14 and Ghost as a headless CMS.
+A modern, enterprise-grade design blog built with Next.js 14 and a CMS-agnostic architecture.
+Default CMS is Ghost, but supports any CMS provider.
 Inspired by Figma and Google Design blogs.

 ## Features